La Crosse Blufflands

 Nearly a thousand acres of the La Crosse Blufflands have been protected by the Conservancy, in addition to the hundreds of acres of Hixon Forest and Grandad Bluff that are also owned by the city.
-The largest individual tract is the Mathy Quarry property at 453 acres.
-Miller Bluff and Cliffwood Bluff may be the most scenic parts protected, with their large, sheer rock faces.
+The largest individual tract is the Mathy Quarry (Cty Rd FA) property at 453 acres.
+Miller Bluff (Rim of the City Rd) and Cliffwood Bluff may be the most scenic parts protected, with their large, sheer rock faces.

+The La Crosse Blufflands provide year-round public access to scenic beauty and outdoor recreation.
 The Conservancy leads many guided hikes through the La Crosse Blufflands.
-We also frequently take school and college groups on the bluffs for hands-on environmental learning and ecological restoration work.
+We also frequently take school and college groups to the bluffs for hands-on environmental learning and ecological restoration work.

 882 acres (86 additional acres with easements)

 Find Nature's Treasures at each of these trails:

 County Rd B Trailhead: W5845 Cty Rd B, Onalaska, WI - Follow Hwy 16 north to Cty Rd B. Turn right and follow for ½ mile just past Bethany Church.
 The parking area is on the right and the kiosk is the start of the trail.
 This is an up and back hike.
 At the top it becomes private land and it is marked as such.
 Do NOT trespass on private property.